arohit-talari/venturo-electronics-analysis/README.md

 <img src="images/product_aov_heatmap.png" width="900" height="332">
 </p>

-*Note: each row is scaled to that product's own four-year range — color intensity reflects relative performance within each product line, not absolute AOV comparisons across products*
+*Note: each row is scaled to that product's own four-year range, where color intensity reflects relative performance within each product line, not absolute AOV comparisons across products*

 **AOV Compression in 2024 Was Catalog-Wide — With One Notable Exception Among Budget Product Lines**
-- Premium and mid-tier products compressed to four-year AOV lows in 2024, recovering uniformly in 2025 — budget products (Amazon Alexa, Anker Power Bank) ran counter to this trend, likely reflecting a shift toward lower-cost alternatives during the downturn, a pattern that normalized in 2025 as customers returned to premium purchases.
+- Premium and mid-tier products compressed to four-year AOV lows in 2024, and recovered uniformly in 2025.
+Budget products (Amazon Alexa, Anker Power Bank) ran counter to this trend, likely reflecting a shift toward lower-cost alternatives during the downturn, a pattern that normalized in 2025 as customers returned to premium purchases.
 - Premium devices compressed furthest in absolute dollars and rebounded the strongest — confirming that product mix shifts in 2024 were macro-driven, not a structural shift in customer preferences.
-- Overall portfolio AOV recovered to **$634** in 2025 — matching the Sales Performance findings and within **$4** of 2023's **$638** high — confirming returning customers are back to purchasing at full premium price points, not trading down.
+- Overall portfolio AOV recovered to **$634** in 2025, within **$4** of 2023's **$638** high.
+Returning customers are purchasing at full premium price points, not trading down.

 <p align="center">
 <img src="images/refund_rate_heatmap.png" width="750">
 </p>

 **The 2024 Refund Spike Was Systemic — Every Product Crossed 10% Simultaneously**
-- The overall refund rate rose from **6.5%** in 2022, peaked at **12.0%** in 2024, and fell back to **7.1%** in 2025 — nearly doubling from 2022 before almost fully reversing by 2025.
+- The overall refund rate rose from **6.5%** in 2022, peaked at **12.0%** in 2024, and fell back to **7.1%** in 2025.
+It nearly doubling from the 2022 baseline before almost fully reversing by year-end.
-- Every product breached the **10%** refund threshold simultaneously in 2024 — Amazon Alexa peaked at **13.2%**, MacBook Air at **12.5%**, and Anker Power Bank at **12.4%** — no product was insulated from the spike, regardless of tier or category.
+- Every product breached the **10%** refund threshold simultaneously in 2024 — Amazon Alexa peaked at **13.2%**, MacBook Air at **12.5%**, and Anker Power Bank at **12.4%**.
+No product was insulated from the spike, regardless of tier or category.
-- A product quality or operational failure would surface through specific product lines — a simultaneous breach across every price tier in the same year points to customers pulling back financially, not a product or operations problem — and the 2025 return to near-baseline rates confirms the cause was cyclical, not structural.
+- A product quality or operational failure would surface through specific product lines — a simultaneous breach across every price tier in the same year points to customers pulling back financially, not a product or operations problem.
+The 2025 return to near-baseline rates confirms the cause was cyclical, not structural.

 <h3 align="center">Customer Loyalty</h3>